FDA panel narrowly sides against experimental ALS drug

 “Slowing down the loss of function is significant to me and to my family,” stated Becky Mourey, a former music teacher and ALS patient, in comments read by her daughter.
 “More time to tell my children I love them with my own voice is everything to me.”

 Dr. Teresa Buracchio, an FDA division director, said the agency had “benefitted enormously” from patients' input.
-But she added that the problems with Amlyx's drug exist “even with the recognition that ALS is a rare disease, with a relentless course that has an enormous unmet medical need.”
+But she added that the problems with Amylyx's data exist “even with the recognition that ALS is a rare disease, with a relentless course that has an enormous unmet medical need.”

 The FDA has approved only two therapies for ALS.
 The more effective one extends life by several months.